A great bike fit shouldn’t be a stretch, although it may require one—the pigeon pose, to be exact

-Achieving good bike fit shouldn’t be a stretch—in the sense that you shouldn’t be stretching your body to force fit it onto your bike—but good fitting does require a stretch.
+Achieving a good bike fit shouldn’t be a stretch—in the sense that you shouldn’t be stretching your body to force fit it onto your bike—but good fitting does require a stretch.

 Once you’ve invested in your fitness, equipment, and maybe even bike fitting service consultancy, there is one more critical component to performance: flexibility